tyallen22/PyHand_Earth/README.md

 ### PyHand-Earth pip installation package name

-As documented at the PyPI repository page for PyHand-Earth, the entire software package can be installed from the command-line with the following pip installation:
+As documented at the PyPI repository page for PyHand-Earth, after the required dependencies described immediately above are installed, the software package can be installed from the command line with the following pip installation command:

 ```shell
 $ pip3 install PyHand-Earth==0.2.24
 ```
-Except as mentioned further below, this will install all the Python code developed for the project, third-party optimization libraries, and other required dependencies, as discussed above.
+Except as mentioned further below, this will install all the Python code developed for the project and third-party optimization libraries, as discussed previously above.

 ### Executable command to run PyHand-Earth